Doch88/aws-firehose-sender-py/README.md

 ## Use

-In the main() function you can see a little example of use that write 10 JSON strings and send them to a stream setted in 'firehose.conf':
+In the main() function you can see a little example of use that writes 10 JSON strings and send them to a stream set in 'firehose.conf':

 ```python
 fhs = FirehoseSender.from_config('firehose.conf')  # Takes client configuration from file